HeatherLarson/HeatherLarson/README.md

 - 👋 Hi, I’m @HeatherLarson
-- 👀 I’m interested in ...running a node on the lightning network ⚡️
+- 👀 I run a ⚡️lightning node
-- 🌱 I’m currently learning ...raspberry pi
+- 🌱 I’m currently learning all things lightning ⚡️
-- 💞️ I’m looking to collaborate on ...the lightning network ⚡️ plebnet
+- 💞️ I’m looking to collaborate on ⚡️
 - 📫 How to reach me ...TheWriterHeatherLarson@protonmail.com @WriterHeatherL

 <!---